CD3/HTMLSlideShowUtils/README.md

 ## Usage

-To get started, create a directory for your presentations and run the `setup.sh` from inside.
-The `setup.sh` script will copy the utilities into the directory.
+To get started, create a directory for your presentations, run the `setup.sh` in this directory, and build the demo.

     > mkdir presentations
     > cd presentations
     > /path/to/this/dir/setup.sh
-    > mkdir presentation-1
-    > cd presentation-1
+    > cd demo
-    > ln -s ../Makefile
-    > cp ../slides.md ./
     > make
     > firefox html/00-slides.html

 This will build the example demo presentation.

+To create your own presentation, you just need to create a new directory and link to the `Makefile`.
+Then write you slides in a file named `slides.md`

+    > mkdir myPres
+    > cd myPres
+    > ln -s ../Makefile ./
+    > # create slides.md
+    > make

 The `Makefile` is compatible with [`live-edit`](https://github.com/CD3/live-edit).
 To automatically build and push your presentation on writes, edit the slides file with `live-edit`